marklawlor/expo-nextjs-webpack-5/README.md

 ~~Resolved by patching @expo/next-adapter to add the missing babel transform~~

-Resolved by refactoring the _document.tsx
+Resolved by patching the _document.tsx

 > `TypeError: Cannot read property 'version' of undefined`